What is a Tablet? | Type of Tablets

 Soluble tablets are usually uncoated tablets that are intended to dissolve in water.
 The resulting solution may be slightly opalescent and muddy due to added excipients used in the manufacturing of the tablets.

-Effervescent tablets are uncoated tablets generally containing acidic substances and carbonates or bicarbonates which have a property to react fast in the presence of water to release carbon dioxide.
+Effervescent tablets are uncoated tablets generally containing acidic substances and carbonates or bicarbonates which have the property to react fast in the presence of water to release carbon dioxide.
 They are intended to be dissolved or dispersed in water before administration.
 Example Histac Tablet.
 Such types of tablets are used for instant results.

 Subligual and Lonzenges Tablets: :